 Yes; in other words, the machine—which Evans brags exerts four tons of force, "enough to lift two Teslas"—is completely extraneous.
 You can squeeze the bags, which are about five bucks each, with your bare hands for almost identical results.

 Juicero is standing behind its product, keeping a straight face as it insists that you still need this machine.
-(Juicero's juice packs are only available to those who own the juicer and, even then, the packs can currently be shipped to an anaemic 17-state territory.)
+(Juicero's juice packs are only available to those who own the juicer and, even then, the packs can currently be shipped to an anemic 17-state territory.)
 The company says that the machine is essential because it "reads a QR code printed on the back of each produce pack and checks the source against an online database to ensure the contents haven't expired or been recalled."
 But, um, that same expiration date is printed right there on the pack.

 The internet is ROFLing like crazy over the whole thing, which played out like some sort of contemporary fable meant to teach a lesson to Silicon Valley venture capitalists.